laurolins/nanocube/README.md

         count:      49186 mem. res:         49MB.  time(s):          0
         Number of points inserted 49186

 5. That's it.
-Point your browser (firefox, chrome) to http://localhost:8000 for the viewer.
+Point your browser (Firefox, Chrome) to http://localhost:8000 for the viewer.

 6. When finished, terminate the nanocube (e.g. Control-C) and then type 'deactivate' on the command-line to shut the virtual python environment down.